-We have built what we believe is a reliable and secure network infrastructure, that will fully support our operations, which include one of the most comprehensive matrices of Chinese language content and services, provided by Sohu and Sogou, and one of the most popular online games in China, provided by Changyou.
+We have built what we believe is a reliable and secure network infrastructure, that will fully support our operations, which include one of the most comprehensive matrices of content and services, provided by Sohu and Sogou, and one of the most popular online games in China, provided by Changyou.

-Chinese Language Content and Services, provided by Sohu and Sogou
+Content and Services provided by Sohu and Sogou

-As of December 31, 2015 we maintained approximately 42,670 servers located in Internet data centers in over 46 cities in China.
-To fully support the operation of our Chinese language content and services, we have established 21 core data centers in 7 cities through China Mobile, China United Network Communication Group Company Limited ("China Unicom"), and China Telecom Corporation ("China Telecom"), which are the three largest Internet connection service providers in China, to support most of our core services.
-In addition, we have established branch nodes in different provinces throughout China through different telecommunication operators, such as China Mobile, China Unicom, China Telecom and CERNET in order to establish national coverage and provide fast and stable access to our Internet platforms properties to users across China.
+As of December 31, 2016 we maintained approximately 40,000 servers in China.
+To fully support the operation of our content and services, we established these data centers primarily through China Mobile, China United Network Communication Group Company Limited ("China Unicom"), and China Telecom Corporation ("China Telecom"), which are the three largest Internet connection service providers in China, to support most of our core services.
+In addition, we have established branch nodes in different provinces throughout China through different telecommunication operators in order to establish national coverage and provide fast and stable access to our Internet platforms properties to users across China.
 In addition, we have developed cooperation with several smaller private Internet service providers.